Deerskin Lederhosen — Authentic Hirschleder, the Original Bavarian Leather

 Lange (Long) Full ankle length Formal heritage Trachten, winter Bavarian celebrations, court events Shop →

-Custom Hirschleder lederhosen — your specifications, our craftsmanship Choose your cut, color, embroidery motif, and Latz style in our Our custome page.
+Custom Hirschleder lederhosen — your specifications, our craftsmanship Choose your cut, color, embroidery motif, and Latz style in our Custom Studio.

 Design Your Heirloom Lederhosen →